apache/spark/docs/configuration.md

   <td><code>spark.task.resource.{resourceName}.amount</code></td>
   <td>1</td>
   <td>
-    Amount of a particular resource type to allocate for each task.
-If this is specified you must also provide the executor config <code>spark.executor.resource.{resourceName}.amount</code>
+    Amount of a particular resource type to allocate for each task, note that this can be a double.
+    If this is specified you must also provide the executor config
-    and any corresponding discovery configs so that your executors are created with that resource type.
+    <code>spark.executor.resource.{resourceName}.amount</code> and any corresponding discovery configs
+    so that your executors are created with that resource type.
+In addition to whole amounts, a fractional amount (for example, 0.25, or 1/4th of a resource) may be specified.
+    Fractional amounts must be less than or equal to 0.5, or in other words, the minimum amount of resource sharing is 2 tasks per resource.
   </td>
 </tr>
 <tr>